shawngraham/eleventy-chirpy-blog-template/content/schedule/index.md

 - **Environment Sweep**: Divide into groups.
 Each group picks a decade between 1940 and 2020.
 Compile the bibliography for the 5 most cited papers relating to AI that you can find for each decade.
 What trends do we spot?
 - **Determine session leaders for next week** (who will take us through the readings for next week)

+### Extra
+McCarthy, Minksy, Rochester & Shannon. ["A Proposal for the Dartmouth Summer Research Project on Artificial Intelligence"](https://raysolomonoff.com/dartmouth/boxa/dart564props.pdf) (1955)

 ---

-## Week 3 Earlier Antecedents and A Digression into the Longer History of Representing Information as Bits
+## ☞ Week 3 Earlier Antecedents and A Digression into the Longer History of Representing Information as Bits

 In this week, I want to talk about the longer history of encoding 'information' or 'knowledge' outside of human brains (and why information might not be the same as knowledge).
 This'll be a deep dive, back to the origins of writing, but will also include a whirlwind tour of the foundations of digital computing.